 Tereza Cz Dvořáková (b.1977) studied Film & TV Production and earned a Ph.
 D in Film Studies; now she lives and works in Prague.
-She is a founder and developer of the Film Educational Department at the National Film Archive Prague, a chairman of the Czech Association of Film and Audio-Visual Education), and has various practical experiences in film education: EU project CinEd, lectures for Charles Children University and other NNO (Free Cinema POFIV), teacher’s training courses at the NFA; fundraising for film educational projects; scientific and popular publications on film education incl. the very first book on film history for children: How the Movie was Created.
+She is a founder and developer of the Film Educational Department at the National Film Archive Prague, a chairman of the Czech Association of Film and Audio-Visual Education), and has various practical experiences in film education: EU project CinEd, lectures for Charles Children University and other NNO (Free Cinema POFIV), teacher’s training courses at the NFA; fundraising for film educational projects; scientific and popular publications on film education incl. the very first book on film history for children: How Cinema Was Born.

 Nikkarin (b.
 1987), real name Michal Menšík, is a self-taught artist.
 He draws and writes his original comic books and has recently emerged as a much sought-after illustrator of books and magazines for young people.
 He is a regular contributor to the quarterly publication Raketa.
 He illustrated Alena Ježková’s novel Dračí polévka [Dragon Soup] (2011), the short-story anthology Závrať [Vertigo] (2013) and the travel journal 3 333 km k Jakubovi [3‚333 Km Till James] by Petra Braunová (2014).
 He is also featured in the comic-book album Ještě jsme ve válce [Still at War] (2011), describing authentic fates of Nazi and communist regime victims in former Czechoslovakia.
 The latest in his comic book series was preceded by the albums 130: Odysea [130: Odyssey] (2009) and 130: Hodní, zlí a oškliví [130: The Good, Bad and Ugly Crowd] (2010).